delpanahi/colorbuddy/README.md

 - Elena Goldman
 - Natalie Wesseldine

-### About ColorBuddy:
+### About Color Buddy:
-ColorBuddy is a tool that allows designers to understand what their designs may look like to people with various types of colorblindness.
-Through ColorBuddy, we specifically show designers what their chosen colors look like to people with protanopia, deuteranopia, and tritanopia.
+**Color Buddy** is a tool that allows designers to understand what their designs may look like to people with various types of colorblindness.
+Through **Color Buddy**, we specifically show designers what their chosen colors look like to people with color vision deficiencies like protanopia, deuteranopia, and tritanopia.

-Once designers input an RGB value, Color Buddy will provide a visual of how their inputted color would look to those with Protanopia (inablility to see red), Deuteranopia (inability to see green), and Tritanopia (inability to see blue).
+Once designers input an RGB value, **Color Buddy** will provide a visual of how their inputted color would look to those with protanopia (inablility to see red), deuteranopia (inability to see green), and tritanopia (inability to see blue).

-Our Color Buddy tool also includes an 'About Color Buddy' tab, walking users through the different types of colorblindness.
+Our **Color Buddy** tool also includes an 'About **Color Buddy**' tab, giving users more information about protanopia, deuteranopia, and tritanopia.
-This 'About Color Buddy' tab aims to bring awareness to colorblindness, encouraging inclusivity.
+This 'About **Color Buddy**' tab aims to bring awareness to colorblindness, encouraging inclusivity.

-The last tab, 'Credits', showcases the contributors of this project in the hopes that users feel that the tool is more comfortable and personal.
+The last tab, 'Credits', showcases the contributors of this project to add a more personal touch to the tool.